Create a dashboard template

 For example, drag an image file from Windows Explorer and drop it directly onto the template canvas.
 The image can be used as a banner for a series of related dashboards.

-Next, click the white part of the canvas, go to the toolbar, click Components, and then click Rectangle.
+Next, click Components from the toolbar and select Rectangle.
 This rectangle will serve as a background frame for data visualizations.

-Reposition and resize the rectangle.
-Then set its appearance (i.e., Look) properties from the Properties window.
+Reposition and resize the rectangle, then set its appearance properties from the Properties panel.

 3. Using a template